exercism/v3/languages/clojure/exercises/concept/basic-functions/.doc/hints.md

 ### 1. Create a function that returns 42

-You can use the `defn` macro to define a function!
+You can use the `defn` macro to define a function.

 The defn macro accepts the name of the function you are defining, an optional docstring, a vector of input arguments, and the expressions to be evaluated when the function is called.